 - Book a daytime flight.
 The contrails reflect sunlight and are believed to reduce warming caused by emissions.

 - Check this list of the most fuel efficient airline carriers.

 - Consider buying a carbon credit to help offset the carbon cost of you flight.
-Though a lot of people poo-poo this concept the industry is improving and becoming more standardized and credible (you can read about that here).
+Though many criticize this practice the industry is improving and becoming more standardized and credible (you can read about that here).

 THE NIGHT BEFORE

 - Go paperless by checking in and paying your baggage fee online, then save your receipt digitally.